-Day Trip to Manual Antonio from Room2Board
+Day Trip to Manuel Antonio

 On Friday, May 11th, I woke up at 6:30am.
 I started my day with a trip to the ATM, the local farmers market, and then a fresh and delicious Room2Board breakfast burrito.
 After that, a fellow volunteer, Jacob, and I were prepared to set out on a one day journey to Manuel Antonio National Park.